ondra/cgiproxy/README.md

  - No Cookies (yet.)

 ## Usage
- - Copy `cgiproxy.py` to the path your HTTP server sees and change the TARGET at the top of the script *OR* place cgiproxy.py anywhere you want and create a script in the server path containing:
+ - Copy `cgirp.py` to the path your HTTP server sees and change the TARGET at the top of the script *OR* place cgirp.py anywhere you want and create a script in the server path containing:
     !/bin/sh
     exec PATH_TO_CGIPROXY TARGET
  - Ensure that the script is executable by the HTTP user and that all its path components are accessible.
  - Avoid symlinks, as executing CGI through symlinks is usually disabled for security reasons.

 ## Hints for Apache
-To make `cgiproxy` work under Apache, CGI support needs to be enabled:
+To make `cgirp` work under Apache, CGI support needs to be enabled:

     <IfModule !mpm_prefork_module>
         LoadModule cgid_module modules/mod_cgid.so